 Located in Laguna Beach, La Casa Del Camino infuses Spanish and Mediterranean influences with the scenery of the Pacific.
 Colorful and modern surf-inspired rooms offer free Wi-Fi and cable television.
-Enjoy a margarita and California cuisine on the rooftop lounge while taking in the Pacific Ocean sunsets.
+Enjoy a margarita and California cuisine on the rooftop lounge while enjoying the Pacific Ocean sunsets.

 Laguna Cliffs Marriott Resort & Spa

-Spacious rooms have modern amenities, extra seating areas, custom linens, and balconies for sunrise or sunset views.
+Spacious rooms have modern amenities, additional seating areas, custom linens, and balconies for sunrise or sunset views.

 Courtyard by Marriott Foothill Ranch Irvine East/Lake Forest

 Located in Foothill Ranch, Courtyard by Marriott Foothill Ranch Irvine East has an outdoor pool, free Wi-Fi, plush bedding, and ergonomic workstations.
-There’s a bistro for that morning java, a restaurant, meeting and event space, laundry facilities, a fitness center, a pool, a hot tub, and an outdoor terrace.
+There’s a cafe for that morning java, a restaurant, a meeting, an event space, laundry facilities, a fitness center, a pool, a hot tub, and an outdoor terrace.